MILLAR KREKLEWETZ LLP is a boutique law firm offering Canadian tax and trade advice to national and international clients.

-Our published rates for services, which may be a guidepost in this process, currently range from US $300 per hour for our most junior tax and trade associates, to US $1,110 for our most senior partners, but may change from time to time, and without express notice to you.
+Our published rates for services, which may be a guidepost in this process, currently range from US $275 per hour for our most-junior legal personnel, to US $1,450 for our most senior partners and may change from time to time without express notice to you.

 Where appropriate, we attempt to have junior lawyers or law clerks involved, on a supervised basis, so that the most cost effective service can be provided.
 If you have particular requirements in this regard, you will raise these with us at the outset of our Agreement.
 In addition to our fees, we will charge you for any disbursements which we incur on your behalf or in relation to the matter for which we have been retained, as well as all applicable GST/HST - which may apply to both fees and disbursements.
 Clients that are non-resident of Canada will generally not be charged this tax, as our services to non-residents will generally be zero-rated.
 Canadian residents shall be liable for fees calculated in Canadian dollars.
 Non-residents of Canada shall be liable for fees calculated in US dollars.